-Andy Horowitz specializes in modern American political, cultural, and environmental history.
-Horowitz's current research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, urban and suburban development, extractive industry, and environmental change.
-He is writing a book about Katrina’s history.
+Andy Horowitz specializes in modern American history.
+His research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, metropolitan development, extractive industry, and environmental change.
+He is the author of Katrina: A History, 1915–2015 (Harvard University press, 2020), co-editor of Critical Disaster Studies (University of Pennsylvania Press, 2021), and served as guest editor for “Human/Nature,” a 2021 special issue of Southern Cultures.
+He also has published essays in The Atlantic, Time, Rolling Stone, the Washington Post, and the New York Times.

 Disasters in America: Political, Cultural, and Environmental Histories (HISU 6270)